opensearch-project/documentation-website/_ml-commons-plugin/index.md

 ## ML model-powered search

-Regardless of what option you chose for the model, the following common steps apply to setting up:
+Regardless of what option you chose for the model, the following common steps apply to setting up ML model-powered search:

 1. **Configure ML Commons cluster settings**.
 To learn more, see [ML Commons cluster settings]({{site.url}}{{site.baseurl}}/ml-commons-plugin/cluster-settings/).
 1. **Set up an ML model**.